rajanbit/PhyloBit/README.md

 # PhyloBit
-A tool for constructing phylogenetic tree based on distance-matrix
+A tool for constructing phylogenetic tree based on distance-matrix method
+## PhyloBit_1.0